github/codeql/java/ql/lib/change-notes/2023-03-30-add-libraries-for-query-configurations.md

 category: minorAnalysis
 ---
 * Added the `TaintedPermissionQuery.qll` library to provide the `TaintedPermissionFlow` taint-tracking module to reason about tainted permission vulnerabilities.
+* Added the `XPathInjectionQuery.qll` library to provide the `XPathInjectionFlow` taint-tracking module to reason about XPath injection vulnerabilities.
 * Added the `SqlConcatenatedQuery.qll` library to provide the `UncontrolledStringBuilderSourceFlow` taint-tracking module to reason about SQL injection vulnerabilities caused by concatenating untrusted strings.